Faʻaolesa Katopau Ainuʻu

-Afioga Faʻaolesa Katopau Ainuʻu is a Samoan lawyer, politician, and high chief (matai).
-He served as Samoa's Minister of Justice and Courts Administration from 2016 to 2021, and was a member of the Legislative Assembly of Samoa representing the constituency of Vaimauga Sisifo No. 2.
+Afioga Faʻaolesa Katopau Ainuʻu (November 1963 – 14 February 2026) was a Samoan lawyer, politician and high chief (matai).
+He served as Samoa's minister of justice and courts administration from 2016 to 2021, and was a member of the Legislative Assembly of Samoa representing the constituency of Vaimauga West 2.
 Previously a member of the Human Rights Protection Party (HRPP), he became a founding member of the Samoa Labour Party in 2025.

 Early life and education

-Ainu’u was educated at the University of the South Pacific in Suva, Fiji, at U.S. International University in San Diego, California, and at the University of Hawaiʻi.
+Ainuʻu was born in November 1963.
+He was educated at the University of the South Pacific in Suva, Fiji, at U.S. International University in San Diego, California, and at the University of Hawaiʻi.

 Legal and business career

 Before entering politics, Ainuʻu practised as a barrister and solicitor in both Samoa and American Samoa.
 He was also the owner of the independent newspaper Samoa Post.

 In 2008, he faced legal proceedings in the District Court of American Samoa over allegations related to client funds.
 An arrest warrant was issued but never served.
-In 2016, Ainu’u sought a ruling to quash the warrant, and the case was dismissed, clearing him of all charges.
+In 2016, Ainuʻu sought a ruling to quash the warrant, and the case was dismissed, clearing him of all charges.

 Political career

 Ainuʻu was first elected to the Legislative Assembly of Samoa in the 2016 Samoan general election.
-Shortly after, he was appointed Minister of Justice and Courts Administration in the cabinet of Prime Minister Tuilaepa Aiono Sailele Malielegaoi.
+Shortly after, he was appointed Minister of Justice and Courts Administration in the cabinet of Prime Minister Tuilaʻepa Saʻilele Malielegaoi.

-As Minister, Ainuʻu backed controversial legislative changes to the land and titles system.
+As minister, Ainuʻu backed controversial legislative changes to the land and titles system.
 He oversaw the reinstatement of a previously repealed criminal libel law in 2017.

-He was also linked to controversies involving the Land and Titles Court of Samoa, including allegations in 2017 that he sought to influence a case, and in 2018 that files concerning his own title were improperly moved from the court to his office — allegations he denied.
+He was also linked to controversies involving the Land and Titles Court of Samoa, including allegations in 2017 that he sought to influence a case, and in 2018 that files concerning his own title were improperly moved from the court to his office—allegations he denied.
 The Prime Minister later stated the actions were justified, though the Ministry of Justice CEO was suspended and eventually dismissed over the matter.

 Ainuʻu lost his seat in the 2021 Samoan general election.
 In June 2025, he became a founding member of the Samoa Labour Party, established by former HRPP members to advance alternative economic and social policies.
+During the 2025 snap election, Ainu‘u contested the Vaimauga 4 constituency.
+He placed fifth with 21 votes, losing to Lima Graeme Tualaulelei of the HRPP.

+Death

+Ainuʻu died on 14 February 2026, at the age of 62.